ericcmilligan/QuizStudyAppAndriodJava/3-api.md

 I will use Volley an HTTP library to connect to the external GIPHY api in order to load a GIF on the quiz end screen, I am using Volley for this as it is developed by Google, and therefore the library should be reliable.

-To send alerts to the users on their high scores, quiz set creation save and end of game quiz score I will be using toasts as it is a standard convention in android.
+To send alerts to the students on high scores, question submission and end of game quiz score I will be using toasts as it is a standard convention in android.
 I have used notifications for this feature as well, with toasts as the back-up alert option, if notifications are not enabled on their device.